 - Title Image: This is the main photo for your project.
 It is suggested you put in an image that can draw interest and attention.
 A screen shot of the app or an image that represents the idea would be great.
 However make sure you have the rights to share whatever you are posting.
 For example, if you use an image of a certain mouse, property of large movie studio, you may want to rethink that.
 Also be aware when you share this project, this is the image that will likely be seen in social media, so make it a good image.

-- Topics: Select from one or more topics but be sure the topic fits.
+- Topics: Select from one or more technical topics such as AI, IOT, Game Dev, but be sure the topic fits.
 You will not increase engagement and discovery by mislabeling topics.

 - Groups: This option allows you to list your project in one or more groups you have joined.
 You may need to join a group first under the groups tab before you can assign your project to a group.
 Assigning to a group is a good way to have your project discovered by those with common interests.

 - Images: You can add a gallery of images to your project.
 We encourage adding multiple images to showcase the work in project.
 This could be photos of the work in project, drawings or sketches for features, photos of people using the project, etc.

 - Video URL: Embedding a video to your project will increase viewership, retention and engagement.
 If you have a video of this project on YouTube, Twitch or some other source use this feature to add it to the project